dgarijo/docs-OSTrails/docs/commons/skg/skg-if-api-specification.rst

-SKG IF: API specification
+OSTrails SKG-IF API Specification
 ------------------------------

-OSTrails SKG-IF Common API

-SKG-IF Common API will be a specification of API following identified use cases and supporting relevant operators to guide the adoption and eventually also check compliance.

-- *Planned resource to be developed*
+OSTrails led the definition of the SKG-IF API specification; more information can be found online `here <https://skg-if.github.io/api/>`_.